tencent cloud

 Scheduled Message and Delayed Message

-This document describes the concepts and usage of scheduled message and delayed message in TDMQ for RocketMQ.
+This document primarily describes the concepts and usage of scheduled messages and delayed messages in TDMQ for RocketMQ.

-Scheduled message: After a message is sent to the server, the business may want the consumer to receive it at a later time point rather than immediately.
-This type of message is called "scheduled message".
+Scheduled message: In actual business, after a message is sent to the server, the consumer is expected to receive it at a later time point rather than immediately.
+This type of message is called scheduled message.

-Delayed message: After a message is sent to the server, the business may want the consumer to receive it after a period of time rather than immediately.
-This type of message is called "delayed message".
+Delayed message: In actual business, after a message is sent to the server, the consumer is expected to receive it after a period of time rather than immediately.
+This type of message is called delayed message.

 Apache RocketMQ does not provide an API for you to freely set the delay time.
 In order to ensure compatibility with the open-source RocketMQ client, TDMQ for RocketMQ has designed a method to specify the message sending time by adding the property key-value pair to the message.
 You only need to add the __STARTDELIVERTIME property value to the property of the message that needs to be sent at a scheduled time (within 40 days).
 For delayed messages, you can first calculate the time point for scheduled sending and then send them as scheduled messages.